vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-01-23-rag-application-with-langchain.markdown

 - Response: Finally, the LLM generates a response that is more accurate and relevant since it has been augmented with the retrieved information.
 I mean we gave LLM some additional information from our Knowledge library which allows LLMs to provide more contextually relevant and factual responses, solving the problem of models when they are just hallucinating or providing irrelevant answer.

-Let's take an example of company policies again.
+Let's take the example of company policies again.
 Suppose you have an HR bot that handles queries related to your Company policies.
 Now if someones asks anything specific to the policies, The bot can pull the most recent policy documents from the knowledge libray, pass the relevant context to a well crafted prompt which is then passed further to the LLM for generating the response.

 To make it more easy, Imagine a LLM as your knowledgeable friend who seems to know everything, from Geography to Computer Science from Politics to Philosophy.
 Now, picture yourself asking this friend a few questions: